Holographic operators for the tensor products of the spaces of holomorphic functions on Hermitian symmetric spaces of tube type: Abstract

 \section{Abstract}

 We consider a tensor product of two spaces of holomorphic functions on a Hermitian symmetric space of tube type.
 Then generically this is decomposed into a direct sum of irreducible subrepresentations.
 In this manuscript, we construct the intertwining operator (holographic operator) from each irreducible summand to the tensor product as an integral operator.
 This gives a generalization of the result by Kobayashi--Pevzner \cite{KP3}.
+We also discuss the expression of holographic operators in terms of infinite-order differential operators.

 \textbf{Keywords}: Hermitian symmetric spaces of tube type; holomorphic discrete series representations; holographic operators; branching laws. \\ \textbf{2020 Mathematics Subject Classification}: 22E46; 43A85; 17C30.